 Serving Suggestions

-Serve the summer pasta salad on a platter or in a bowl, and top with halved cherry tomatoes, sprinkle with more pepitas and cilantro leaves and serve with lime wedges.
+Serve the pasta salad on a platter or in a bowl, and top with halved cherry tomatoes, sprinkle with more pepitas and cilantro leaves and serve with lime wedges.
 A delicious side dish alongside Mexican-inspired mains.
+You can serve this chilled, at room temperature, or even warmed up!

 Storage